 Upgrading your building's only elevator is a major undertaking and an unavoidable inconvenience.
 Managed properly, however, the modernization project will address the everyday annoyances and potential safety problems that the aging elevator system now presents to residents.

-Stephen Varone, AIA is president and Peter Varsalona, PE is principal of RAND Engineering & Architecture, PC.
+Stephen Varone, AIA is president and Peter Varsalona, PE is principal of RAND Engineering & Architecture, DPC.
 This column was originally published in the September 2005 issue of Habitat Magazine.